canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 a new python file in ``bin/`` and call it ``network_available.py`` and make it executable (``chmod +x network_available.py``).

-Lets translate the previous test into Python first:
+Let's translate the previous test into Python first:

 .. code-block:: python